 Before going further, ensure to get a functional build environment setup

-You must complete the toolkit environment setup before executing any command from this page.
+You must complete the environment setup before executing any command from this page.

 Instrumentation features for testing¶

 Default builds of the project are meant to be set up with a production-ready

 configuration.
 There is currently no password-based local login available in

 this configuration.
 Thus if you want to test the project in QEMU, you will

 config.toml.
 Here are some good defaults for development builds:

 $ sed -i '/#"instrumented-core"/s/#//g' config.toml $ sed -i '/#"passwordless-root-login"/s/#//g' config.toml $ sed -i '/#"allow-ssh-root-login"/s/#//g' config.toml $ sed -i '/#"instrumented-initramfs"/s/#//g' config.toml $ sed -i '/#"initramfs-no-require-tpm"/s/#//g' config.toml $ sed -i '/#"initramfs-no-tpm-lockout"/s/#//g' config.toml $ sed -i '/#"test-update"/s/#//g' config.toml

 This configuration will keep most system configuration unchanged, will install common tools (vim, tar, grep, etc.) and will give you local password-less root access.